Icex0/Cinemux/README.md

 ## Notes
 - No database.
 Watch progress is per-browser; rooms are in-memory and evaporate when empty or when the room server restarts.
-- Free streaming embeds occasionally inject pop-under redirects on click; that behavior originates from the embed, not from this app.
+- Streaming embeds occasionally inject pop-under redirects on click; that behavior originates from the embed, not from this app.
 Use uBlock Origin.
 - Watch-party invite links are semi-secret.
 Anyone with the code can join.
 For private viewings, treat them like a meeting link.